As you get ready for your next road trip, take a few minutes to review our tips for keeping yourself, your car and your valuables safe.

 Although not a true scam, the smash-and-grab approach is used in many countries.
 Pedestrians or scooter riders surround your car, making it difficult for you to drive.
 Suddenly, one thief smashes a car window and starts grabbing purses, cameras and other items.

 This scenario assumes you lock your car doors when you drive.
-In many instances, smash-and-grab artists simply open your car doors at an intersection and help themselves.
+In many instances, smash-and-grab artists simply open your car doors and help themselves.
 To prevent this from happening, lock your doors whenever you get into your car and keep your valuables in the trunk or the locked glove compartment.

 The Bottom Line